blin/ponish/manual/part-1-lesson-2.md

 ![](./original-images/026.png)

 TODO: cut original image into 2

-EDITOR NOTE: CR is blended in the original, see TODO.md .

 And if the final sound in a word is a vowel?
 Indicate it with a dot, like this: